MakeSchool-Tutorials/ruby-on-rails-blog/P0-First-Page/content.md

 >
 >![Navigate to right folder](./7-enter-folder.png "Navigate to correct folder in Windows")

-From now on we will refer to the OSX terminal and the Windows command prompt as the **​terminal**​.
+From now on we will refer to the OSX terminal and the Windows command prompt as just the **​terminal**​.
 When you type something into the terminal, you press the **enter** ​key and the terminal will execute what you entered.
-Every command for the terminal will be prefixed with a​ **$** ​in this tutorial. **D​on’t** e​nter the $ when you copy and paste a command into the terminal.
+Every command for the terminal will be prefixed with a​ **$** ​in this tutorial. **D​on’t** e​nter the $ symbol when you copy and paste a command into the terminal.

 ![Creating Rails app](./8-creating-app.png "Creating Rails app")